kiwi0fruit/ultimate-question/README.md

 ### 7.2 Artificial life model as a self-justifying theory of everything [≡][toc]{#s7_2}

-As was described in the [previous post](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/) there are some properties of the model we can assume and go with:
+As was described above in the article there are some properties of the model we can assume and go with:

 Use idea of the artificial life model with natural selection as a basis for the self-justifying theory of everything.
 This means taking inspiration in natural selection of biological life (**NS**).
 Also adding Occam's razor (**OR**) to the picture.